 |Select at least three courses from the following:||9|

 |e.g., EGRB, EGRM, ENGR, PHYS, MATH, BIOL, PHIS BIOC at 500 level or above 1|

 |EGRB 697||Directed Research in Biomedical Engineering 2||6|

-The nine credit hours listed are minimum elective courses required for graduation.
+The six credit hours listed are minimum elective courses required for graduation.
 However, a student’s advisory committee may require additional electives reflective of the field of study.

 Directed research (EGRB 697) is required at a level to be determined by each student’s graduate advisory committee.

 The minimum total of graduate credit hours required for this degree is 30.

 Associate professor, Department of Biomedical Engineering

 Henry J. Donahue, Ph.D.